We're more likely to believe an important local businessman than a foulmouthed jerk from out of town. Axel Foley:

 - In Time Trax this trope crosses over with Fish Out of Temporal Water, wherein late 22nd-century Fugitive Retrieval Section Captain Darien Lambert pursues convicts who've escaped to the late 1990s.
 Strange Cop In A Strange Time, perhaps?

 - Life On Mars has a Present Day DCI wake up in The Seventies, where, needless to say, police work has a much different meaning.
+There has been an American, Spanish and Russian remake of the same concept, though the Russian version Dark Side of the Moon inverts the idea — the Cowboy Cop is from the present day, and is forced to work under the bureaucratic Communist system.

 - New Mexico Marshal Sam McCloud escorts a prisoner to New York City and winds up on semi-permanent, "special assignment" with the NYPD.